anvetsu/reo/docs/tut.md

             [38 38.3 37 35 37 36.5 37]]
 ```

-The `dim` function can be used to find out the dimension of complex lists:
+The `dim` function can be used to find out the dimension of complex sequences:

 ```rust
 ? dim(forecast)
 ; [2 7]
 ```

-This output means `forecast` is a list with `2` rows and `7` columns.
+This output means `forecast` is a sequence with `2` rows and `7` columns.

-After 7 days we receive the actual temperature readings as a single list with 14 entries.
+After 7 days we receive the actual temperature readings as a single sequence with 14 entries.
 The first 7 entries pertain to the first city and the next 7 entries are for the second city.

 ```rust